Syed-Niaz/Bellabeat-Capstone-Project/README.md

 ```
 24

-People who use device daily but not during sleep
+There are people who used their devices daily but probably took them off during before their sleep.
+Subtracting the number of users from the two tables will give us the answer.
 ```
 daily_activity['id'].nunique() - daily_sleep['id'].nunique()
 ```